Freezin’ For a Reason near Garrison will help feed the hungry

 Space heaters will provide warmth near a picnic table shelter area for those who want to stick around and eat a slice of complimentary hot Pizza Hut pizza at the end of both the 5k and 10k races.

 Last year, because of inclement weather, they had about 20 runners.
-This year, 26 people have so far signed up, including some from Wisconsin.
+This year, 26 people have signed up so far, including some from Wisconsin.
 Preregister at vintonpizzahutruns.weebly.com or visit the Vinton Pizza Hut location, Tresnak said.

-There will be a registration table available at 9 a.m. on race day and those who registered before February 19, will receive a per-ordered shirt.
+There will be a registration table available at 9 a.m. on race day and those who registered before February 19, will receive a pre-ordered shirt.

 The price is $25 for the 5k run and $35 for the 10k run.
 Cash or check will be accepted on-site and credit cards can be used to sign up online.
 “All runner fees (minus the shirt fees) are donated to fighting hunger,” they write.